chenasraf/templates/README.md

   Generic files for GitHub, regardless of project type - e.g. FUNDING.yml

 - **github-pnpm**
-  GitHub workflows and a semantic-release config for new projects. `--name` is used as tgz package name for PNPM build
+  GitHub workflows and a semantic-release config for new projects.